 [Edit; After joining the Hall of Fame in 2023 Sandrine and 400team won the Adventure Racing World Championship in Ecuador in 2024.]

-Raced my first 500km race in 2005 and that is where my love for the expedition-style racing began.
+I started racing in 2003 and been hooked ever since.
+My first 500km race was in 2005 and that is where my love for the expedition-style racing began.

 I have raced over 20 expedition races all around the world and 5 world championships.
 I am proud to have raced ALL 11 Expedition Africa races, having won 3 of them and placing 2nd once.